clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 Install the Clear Linux OS
 **************************

 #.
-Start the Clear Linux installer and follow the prompts.
+Start the |CL| installer and follow the prompts.

 #.
 On the *Choose Installation Type* screen, choose *Manual (Advanced)*,
    as shown in Figure 1.

    |multi-boot-01|

-   Figure 1: Clear Linux installer: Choose installation type screen
+   Figure 1: |CL| installer: Choose installation type screen

    .. note::
       If you are not familiar with text-based installation